 The most popular tip was to put your cards into a box.
 One woman stated that she puts her holiday cards in her holiday decorations box and cards from family into another box.

 On a side note, when I first wrote this blog post in 2007, I recall seeing some gorgeous Mother’s Day cards at Starbucks!
 I bought one for my mother and one for my mother-in-law.
 The kicker was that they were $3.95 each!
+(Remember, I’m talking about 2007.
+That’s 14 years ago.
 Signing up for a service or buying in bulk is a much better option.

 Personally, I have an envelope with all of the beautiful notes and cards from my husband before we were married and even some from after we were married.
 Those are saved to go through with the kids when they visit.
 As far as cards from everyone else, I used to take the front cover (if there was no writing on the back) and use them as post cards.
 I also used to cut out pretty pictures from the cards and glue them onto a new card.
 At the end of the holidays, I gathered all the cards sent to me and wrote down anyone who was not already on my card list, then cut out pretty pictures from the cards and put them in a zip lock bag.
 I’d pull the bag out the next year and make new cards to send.

 I no longer make handmade cards.
-NOW, I use Send Out Cards (Watch the video!).
-I make my own cards on the computer from scratch uploading my own photos or cute pictures, or I use one of 16,000 cards in the catalog.
+NOW, I use Mailbox Power.
+I make my own cards on the computer from scratch uploading my own photos or cute pictures.
 I then write a heartfelt note, and send to as many people as I’d like with a few clicks.

 It’s fun and easy.
 Ask me how!